supernovaaa84/Supernovaaa84/README.md

-- 👋 Hi, I’m @supernova
+- 👋 Hi, I’m @supernovaaa84
-- 👀 I’m interested in artificial intelligence, robots, and stuff
+- 👀 I’m interested in chiptuning
-- 🌱 I’m currently learning arduino systems
+- 🌱 I’m currently learning various programming languages and chiptuning stuff
-- 💞️ I’m looking to collaborate on anything, really
+- 💞️ I’m looking to collaborate and learn

 <!---
-AkiTinkers/AkiTinkers is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+supernovaaa84/Supernovaaa84 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->